House of Representatives (Netherlands): Electoral system

 The Netherlands uses a system of party-list proportional representation.
 Seats are allocated among the parties using the D'Hondt method with an election threshold of 0.67% (a Hare quota).
 Parties may choose to compete with different candidate lists in each of the country's twenty electoral circles.
 If a party competes with different candidate lists, the seats allocated to the party are subsequently allocated among its different candidate lists using the largest remainders method.
-The seats won by a list are first allocated to the candidates who, in preferential votes, have received at least 25% of the Hare quota (effectively ¼ of a seat or 0.17% of the total votes), regardless of their placement on the electoral list.
+The seats won by a list are first allocated to the candidates who, in votes cast for the candidate himself, have received at least 25% of the Hare quota (effectively ¼ of a seat or 0.17% of the total votes), regardless of their placement on the electoral list.
 If multiple candidates from a list pass this threshold, their ordering is determined based on the number of votes received.
 Any remaining seats are allocated to candidates according to their position on the electoral list.

 From 1973 until 2017, parties were able to form electoral alliances to increase their share of seats in parliament, allowing parties to overcome some of the bias of the D'Hondt method; however, this practice has since been discontinued.

 When a vacancy arises, the seat is offered to the next candidate on the candidate list to which the seat was originally allocated.